 Understanding Thermal Fluids & Thermal Fluid Systems

-The Importance of Effective Thermal Fluid Management
+Thermal Fluid Management

-Types of Thermal Process Fluids
+Types of Heat Transfer Fluids

 Thermal oil, water, and water-glycol solutions are all commonly used in thermal fluid heating systems.
-All of these fluids offer various advantages and disadvantages depending on the operating temperature and performance requirements of a system.
+All of these heat transfer fluids offer various advantages and disadvantages depending on the operating temperature and performance requirements of a system.
 It is important to understand what each fluid option is so a correct choice can be made for each application.

 - Hot water and water-glycol.
 Water is the best possible heat transfer medium available when considering thermophysical properties, but it also comes with a number of drawbacks.
 Principally that it can be corrosive, contain contaminants, boils at 212ºF and freezes at 32ºF.
 Adding glycol in solution with water both increases the boiling point and decreases the freezing point, although that comes with some reduction in heat capacity.